 Voting in the Election

 The cooperative mails director ballots in March and encourages all members to cast votes in the election.
 Although directors live in a specific geographic district, they represent all members and are therefore elected on an “at-large” basis.
 This means members may cast a vote for a director in each district and not just their own.
 Directors serve in geographic districts to ensure adequate accessibility for members and to provide a representative cross-section of United Power’s member base in their leadership role.
 Learn more about voting policy here.
 Your vote always matters.
 To learn more about a director candidate, consider attending one of our Meet the Candidate events.
-(Details here.)
-Director profiles will be available online after February 14.
+Director statements are published online after February 14.

 2020 Director Election